 One Voice Operations Center

-AudioCodes One Voice Operations Center (OVOC) is a web-based voice network management solution that combines management of voice network devices and elements, quality of experience monitoring and session routing into a single, intuitive web-based interface.Discover More
+AudioCodes One Voice Operations Center (OVOC) is a web-based voice network management solution that combines management of voice network devices and elements and quality of experience monitoring into a single, intuitive web-based interface.Discover More

 Prior to implementing the SEM, there was no formal alarm-based system to provide alerts if something wasn’t working right.
 With SEM, the VoIP engineer is able to monitor the entire network and can immediately see where the problem on the network resides, drilling down as far as the call itself to rapidly and efficiently conduct a root cause analysis.